khushi028/skill_bridge_career_navigator/README.md

 ## Tradeoffs & Prioritization

 **What was cut to stay within the time limit?**
-- No user authentication or session persistence — every analysis is stateless
+- No user authentication added — every analysis is stateless
 - No database — results are held in browser memory only; refreshing loses the analysis
 - No streaming response — the full analysis waits for the complete LLM response before rendering
 - No rate limiting or request queuing on the backend
-- GitHub analysis is prompt-based inference, not actual GitHub API calls — the LLM reads the URL but cannot fetch live data without OAuth integration
-- No resume file size validation on the server side (client-side only)
-- No unit tests written — manual curl + browser testing only

 **What would be built next with more time?**
 1. Real GitHub API integration with OAuth — fetch actual commit history, language stats, README coverage, and repo quality metrics instead of prompting the LLM to guess